joshkuminski/OpenVision/README.md

 _This repository is a work in progress_

 OpenVision is the Framework for processing video from the [OpenVision Traffic Camera](https://github.com/joshkuminski/OpenVision-Traffic-Camera) module.
+With the OpenVision Camera this project can achieve 95%+ accuracy.

 # OpenVision
 Object Detection and Tracking for Traffic Counts and Analytics.